-- Level 4: The aim of the fourth level of defence is to ensure that radioactive releases caused by severe accidents are kept as low as practicable. - Level 5: The aim of the fifth level of defence is to mitigate the radiological consequences of potential releases of radioactive materials that may result from accident conditions.
+The aim of the fifth level of defence is to mitigate the radiological consequences of potential releases of radioactive materials that may result from accident conditions.

 In support of fourth- and fifth-level defence in depth, BDBAs are analyzed.
-This analysis is to provide information in support of design and safety of NPPs, as it relates to severe accidents, such as performance of complementary design features for severe accidents, or actions that operators should take during severe accidents in order to mitigate the consequences.
+This analysis is to provide information in support of design and safety of NPPs, as it relates to severe accidents, such as performance of complementary design features (internationally, these are also called additional safety features) for severe accidents, or actions that operators should take during severe accidents in order to mitigate the consequences.
 The analysis also assists in the development of severe accident management guidelines.